 As you're probably well aware by now, my sessions focus more on connection and authentic moments rather than "posing" or "perfect portraits".
 Most of my sessions take place either outside in nature, or in your home.
 No matter where your session takes place, you can expect that there will be a little "warming up" period - especially with babies and/or if your kiddo(s) is particularly shy.
 That's okay and totally normal.
 We will take some time just getting used to the camera and find a groove as we go along.

-While your session will focus on documenting your littlest family member, we can include you (the parents!) and/or older siblings in the session if you desire.
-In order to create (and document) authentic moments of connection, you can expect that we will be moving around during your session!
-It is a good idea to make sure that everyone is wearing clothing that is comfortable enough to move around in, yet still looks put together and stylish.
+While your session will focus on documenting your littlest family member, we will include you (the parents!) and older siblings in the session.
+In order to create (and capture) authentic moments of connection, you can expect that we will be moving around during your session!
+It is a good idea to make sure that everyone is wearing clothing that is comfortable enough to move around in.
 We will talk more about this in the "what to wear" section below.

-For outside sessions, make sure that you take the elements of nature into consideration - I recommend lots of bug spray in the summer time, and warm (but stylish) clothes in the cold months.
+For outside sessions, make sure that you take the elements of nature into consideration - I recommend lots of bug spray in the summer time, and clothing that is appropriate for the weather.
 There may be times when I ask you to interact with nature in a way you weren't expecting - perhaps putting your bare feet in a stream or sitting down in the grass.
 I often go with the flow during sessions, and respond as inspiration strikes.
 However, if there is ever something I ask you to do that you are not comfortable doing, please don't hesitate to say "no thank you"!
 I promise you won't hurt my feelings :)

 In Home sessions

 For in home sessions, I am obsessive about being near the best natural light source you have...even if it doesn't necessarily look like the perfect background (I ask for your trust with this!).
 It's helpful to open up the curtains and turn off the light switches before I come over to get an idea of where the most light is coming in - because that's where we'll probably be hanging out the most.
-This will help you decide where to focus your de-cluttering efforts as well :) As always, if you aren't quite sure where the best light would be, feel free to send me some photos of your home before your session and we can figure out what rooms would be best for the time of day of your session.
+As always, if you aren't quite sure where the best light would be, feel free to send me some photos of your home before your session and we can figure out what rooms would be best for the time of day of your session.

 Just like the rest of my sessions, my newborn sessions focus on authentic connection rather than "posing".
 That means I will guide you into positions, or through activities, that promote real emotion and connection with your newest family member, while focusing on them as the star of the show.